 Students live in residence halls on campus, usually with other international students.
 In most residences, students have their own bedroom in a 6 or 8-bedroom self-contained apartment.
 Students cook for themselves in the shared kitchen and/or eat at one of the many campus cafeterias.

 Just across the road from the campus, students can buy groceries or visit restaurants and fast food venues.
-Campus residences (except for one residence hall) have phones and internet access (although there is a fee).
+Campus residences (except for one residence hall) have phones and wifi internet access.
 Check out this link to see the different residence hall options:

 Upon arrival students will participate in an extended orientation, including a wide range of activities and tours where you will get to know fellow students and become familiar with the campus and with the region.
 The university also offers an “e-mate program” that matches incoming exchange students with Curtin University students by email so that you can ask questions of current students before you arrive, and then you can meet your “e-mate” when you get to Perth.
 Students are encouraged to seek out opportunities to immerse themselves in campus life and the local culture, including campus clubs (Curtin has over 80 international, religious, academic, sporting and special interest clubs and societies), taking part in community service activities and excursions through Curtin Volunteers!, and participating in campus events and activities.
 Optional excursions to a variety of locations are available for an additional fee.